A (1+1) dimensional example of Quarkyonic matter: Introduction

 The second purpose of this paper is to examine mechanisms of the chiral symmetry breaking near the Fermi surface (modulo strong infrared phase fluctuations peculiar to (1+1) dimensions \cite{KTtransition,Witten:1978qu,Coleman:1973ci}), which recently attract much attentions in (3+1) dimensional quark matter in the context of inhomogeneous chiral condensates \cite{Kojo:2009ha,Kojo:2010fe,DGR1992,Son2000,Nickel:2009ke,Rapp:2000zd,Nakano:2004cd}.
-We also study the relationship among a scale generated by the colored sector, chiral symmetry and quark density.
-In (1+1) dimensions, their relation can be seen at the operator level \cite{Mandelstam:1975hb,Novikov:1982ei,Conformalbook,Tsvelik,Affleck:1985wb,Frishman:1992mr}.
-In higher dimensions, although such operator relations do not strictly hold, at high density the curvature of the Fermi surface is so small that there are certain circumstances in which low dimensional picture of the Fermi surface is useful\footnote{ At high denisty, transverse dynamics along the Fermi surface provides negligible contributions, $\sim p_\perp^2/\mu$, to the energy spectra.
+We also study the relationship among quark density, chiral condensates, and a scale generated in the colored sector.
+In (1+1) dimensions, such a relationship can be seen at the operator level \cite{Mandelstam:1975hb,Novikov:1982ei,Conformalbook,Tsvelik,Affleck:1985wb,Frishman:1992mr}.
+Such operator relations do not strictly hold in higher dimensions.
+But at high density such that the curvature of the Fermi surface is negligible, there emerge certain circumstances in which low dimensional picture of the Fermi surface is useful\footnote{ At high density, transverse dynamics along the Fermi surface provides negligible contributions, $\sim p_\perp^2/\mu$, to the energy spectra.
 This can be used to factorize integral equations such as the Schwinger-Dyson equation near the Fermi surface by {\it integrating out} transverse dynamics, instead of just ignoring it.
 The resulting equation is dimensionally reduced one.
 Such treatments are done in \cite{Kojo:2009ha,Kojo:2010fe,DGR1992,Son2000,Nickel:2009ke}.}.
 The detailed understanding of QCD$_2$ would provide a useful way of thinking for these situations.

-One of the most enlightening approaches to discuss the above issues in QCD$_2$ is the non-Abelian bosonization \cite{Novikov:1982ei}.
+One of the most enlightening approaches to discuss the above issues in QCD$_2$ is the non-Abelian bosonization \cite{Novikov:1982ei}\footnote{ For other approaches based on the holography, see Ref. \cite{Yee:2011yn}, for instance. }.
 The use of it is motivated by at least two reasons.